Causes

 Main causes of ovarian cancer

 The risk of developing ovarian cancer increases with age.
-Most people who get it are over 50.
+Most cases in the UK are in women over 50.

 Anyone with ovaries can get ovarian cancer.